simrenbasra/simys-blog/_posts/2025-03-29-email_genie_part3.md

 - "Evidence" produced words such as *"create"* and *"acceptance"* which don't really git into legal context.

 Overall, these results aren't all terrible, but the embeddings could be better.
-These issues may stem from training the Word2Vec model on a relatively small subset of data.
 Some unusual terms, like *"gidlct"* and *"reftws"* likely due to some remaining noise in the data.

 Another way to assess semantic similarity is through word arithmetic.
 Here are some formulas I tested and the results: